 This "clear statement" rule is implicit in the Appointments Clause and the constitutional structure.
 That Clause is both a separation-of-powers and federalism provision.
 It divides appointment power between the President and Senate-not between the President and Congress as a whole.
-See Buckley, 424 U.S. at 127.
-The Senate is the body in which States receives equal representation, which guards against large-state Presidents underrepresenting smaller states in the executive and judicial departments.
+See Buckley v.
+Valeo, 424 U.S. 1, 127 (1976) (per curiam).
+The Senate is the body in which States receives equal representation, which guards against large-state Presidents underrepresenting smaller States in the executive and judicial departments.
 These structural concerns warrant an interpretative presumption in favor of a clear statement of congressional intent to authorize appointment by any means other than presidential nomination and senatorial confirmation.
 Cf. Biden v.
 Nebraska, 143 S. Ct.
-2355, 2372-2375 (2023) (invoking the major questions doctrine because "the Executive seiz[ed] the power of the Legislature"); Gregory v.
-Ashcroft, 501 U.S. 452, 460-461 (1991) (articulating federalism clear-statement rule).
+2355, 2372-75 (2023) (invoking the major questions doctrine because "the Executive seiz[ed] the power of the Legislature"); Gregory v.
+Ashcroft, 501 U.S. 452, 460-61 (1991) (articulating federalism clear-statement rule).